DFV Disability Plan

 - Additional work delivered includes:

-- Research and engagement processes, identifying existing resources, gaps and needs in relation to DFV knowledge and awareness among women with disability.
+- Research and engagement processes, building an evidence base and identifying existing resources, gaps and needs in relation to DFV knowledge and awareness among women with disability by mapping data and working with agencies to improve data capture for the sector to target appropriate DFV responses for people with disability;

-- The disability workforce has participated in stakeholder engagement forums and a learning needs analysis, informing the development of a DFV training solution for the disability workforce.
+- The disability workforce has participated in stakeholder engagement forums and a learning needs analysis, informing the development of a DFV training solution for the disability workforce; and

 - The mapping of DFV and disability data across Queensland Government departments and the DFV and disability sectors, and at a national level and identified gaps and suggested opportunities for prioritising and improving data collection about people with disability experiencing DFV.